Jun'ichirō Tanizaki

 Jun'ichirō Tanizaki (谷崎 潤一郎, Tanizaki Jun'ichirō) was a Japanese author who is considered to be one of the most prominent figures in modern Japanese literature.
-The tone and subject matter of his work ranges from shocking depictions of sexuality and destructive erotic obsessions to subtle portrayals of the dynamics of family life within the context of the rapid changes in 20th-century Japanese society.
-Frequently, his stories are narrated in the context of a search for cultural identity in which constructions of the West and Japanese tradition are juxtaposed.
+The tone and subject matter of his work range from shocking depictions of sexuality and destructive erotic obsessions to subtle portrayals of the dynamics of family life within the context of the rapid changes in 20th-century Japanese society.
+Frequently, his stories are narrated in the context of a search for cultural identity in which the West and Japanese tradition are juxtaposed.

 He was one of six authors on the final shortlist for the Nobel Prize in Literature in 1964, the year before his death.

 Biography

 Early life

-Tanizaki was born into a well-to-do merchant class family in Nihonbashi, Tokyo, where his uncle owned a printing press, which had been established by his grandfather.
+Tanizaki was born into a well-to-do merchant-class family in Nihonbashi, Tokyo, where his uncle owned a printing press, which had been established by his grandfather.
 His parents were Kuragorō and Seki Tanizaki.
 His older brother, Kumakichi, died three days after his birth, which made him the next eldest son of the family.
 Tanizaki had three younger brothers: Tokuzō, Seiji (also a writer) and Shūhei, as well three younger sisters: Sono, Ise and Sue.
 Tanizaki described his admittedly pampered childhood in his Yōshō Jidai (Childhood Years, 1956).
 His childhood home was destroyed in the 1894 Meiji Tokyo earthquake, to which Tanizaki later attributed his lifelong fear of earthquakes.
 His family's finances declined dramatically as he grew older until he was forced to reside in another household as a tutor.

 Despite these financial problems, he attended the Tokyo First Middle School, where he became acquainted with Isamu Yoshii.
 Tanizaki attended the Literature Department of Tokyo Imperial University from 1908, but was forced to drop out in 1911 because of his inability to pay for tuition.